 - Private Caterers

-Other examples of waiting gigs may include special events like weddings, anniversaries and birthday celebrations or corporate events such as product launches, banquets, charity fundraisers or annual Christmas parties.
-The types of industry areas you have worked in needs to be included both in the summary at the top section of your resume and within each position description.
+Other examples of waiting gigs may include special events like weddings, anniversaries, and birthday celebrations or corporate events such as product launches, banquets, charity fundraisers, or annual Christmas parties.
+The types of industry areas you have worked in need to be included both in the summary at the top section of your resume and within each position description.